IcaroBichir/infocrazy/_posts/posts/2015-06-13-building-a-dynamically-linked-docker-v-1-6-2.markdown

 {% endhighlight %}

-Now, your Docker is running on dinnamic mode, should not have problems with devicemapper.
+Now, your Docker is running in accordance with Udev, should not have problems with devicemapper.

 ###See Ya